Alberta Sheriffs Branch: Changeover to Sheriffs Branch

+Transition and expanded role

+On March 14, 2024, it was announced that the Alberta Sheriffs would be made into a standalone police force.

+On December 12, 2024, the government announced the creation of the Interdiction Patrol Team (IPT) under the auspices of the Alberta Sheriffs.
+The IPT's primary responsibility is to patrol a designated 2 km-wide zone along the province's 298 km international border with Montana.
+It is expected to be operational in early 2025.

 Services

 Court Security and Prisoner Transport

 Court Security and Prisoner Transport (CSPT) is responsible for transporting prisoners from the various provincial court buildings, correctional centres and police holding cells.
 CSPT holds and monitor prisoners in secure cell blocks before their attendance in court, and it provides security in the courthouse, courtrooms and at the secure entrances to the courthouses.
 Sheriffs are involved in executing certain court orders such as DNA orders and Protection of Children Against Drugs Act orders.

-Sheriffs perform these duties at all Provincial Court of Alberta courthouses, all Court of King's Bench of Alberta courthouses and at the Alberta Court of Appeal.
+Sheriffs perform these duties at all Provincial Court courthouses, all Court of King's Bench courthouses and at the Alberta Court of Appeal.

 Out-of-province escorts are completed by CSPT members.
 Usually consisting of a primary and secondary officer, members assigned to this role perform escorts outside the province to return or transfer prisoners to and from Alberta.

-Sheriffs can also be utilized by municipal police services or the RCMP for additional manpower for special events, Integrated Security Units or disaster management such as during the 2013 Alberta floods, the 2016 Fort McMurray wildfire, and most recently the 2019 Alberta wildfires.
+Sheriffs can also be utilized by municipal police services or the RCMP for additional manpower for special events, the Integrated Security Unit or disaster management such as during the 2013 Alberta floods, the 2016 Fort McMurray wildfire, and the 2019 Alberta wildfires.